-This tutorial was tested on Ubuntu 14.04 LTS and Ubuntu 16.04 LTS, respectively.
+This tutorial was tested on Ubuntu 20.04 LTS.
 The hosts can be local environments or cloud VMs.
 It is assumed that the user has direct access (via terminal / ssh) to the systems and root permissions.

 Further reading: Docker Volumes.

 Docker is installed system-wide following the official Docker CE installation guidelines.

 docker run hello-world.

 docker version should output versions for client and server.